MMEnock/Automation-of-pdf-to-excel-Beispiel/README.md

 # PDF to Excel Converter

 This project contains a Python script that extracts data from PDF files and exports it into an Excel spreadsheet.
-It is particularly useful for structured data tables in PDFs where items are listed with prices and other related details.
+It is particularly useful for structured data tables in PDFs.

 ## Features